Hbretonniere/interactive_plots/tutorials/Tutorial_#2.md

 ```

 # Can be useful while exploring catalogs right ?
-Well, of course you could have colorcoded the ellipitcity, but you can always do that and use the interaction to print a 4th parameter !
+Well, of course you could have colorcode the ellipitcity, but you can always do that and use the interaction to print a 4th parameter !

 Let's add a cool behavior : I want to plot the galaxy of the clicked point next to the scatter plot.
-Here I'll just use a really toy (and dirty)model to create ''galaxies.....'' parameterized by the magnitude, the radius and ellipticity.
+Here I'll just use a overly simple toy model to create galaxies (galaxies ??
+I doubt it...
+Don't look at the code please...) parameterized by the magnitude, the radius and ellipticity.
 What can be cool, with exactly the same code, is to show the images if you have the corresponfing galaxies to your catalogue !

 Final thing : If you left click anywhere in the plot, it will create a new galaxy with the clicked mag and radius, and a random ellipticity.